This section 'About EPPO' is also available in French and Russian

 Current EPPO member countries are shown in green

-In the Euro-Mediterranean region, EPPO has also established many contacts with the phytosanitary authorities for the European Union and potential EPPO member countries.
+In the Euro-Mediterranean region, EPPO has also established many contacts with the European Union Commission, European Food Safety Authority, Eurasian Economic Commissionl and potential EPPO member countries.

 EPPO is administered by its Executive Committee (seven Governments elected on a rotational basis, meeting twice a year), under the control of its Council (representatives of all member governments, meeting once a year) headed by a Chairman and a Vice-Chairman, elected as individuals.

 The technical work of the Organization is done by the Panels of experts, under the supervision of the Working Parties.
 Experts are nominated by their National Plant Protection Organizations.

 A Secretariat (permanent staff of EPPO working at the headquarters in Paris) is headed by a Director-General (Mr M. Ward) and Assistant Director (Ms F. Petter).